d-darwin/darwin-vue-ui/README.md

 Customisable focus-visible presented.
 More details: '@dariwn-studio/ui-vue/components/atoms/DInput.vue'.
 * **DLink**.
 Renders a link of various appearance.
 Customisable focus-visible presented.
 More details: '@dariwn-studio/ui-vue/components/atoms/DLink.vue'.
+* **DLoader**.
+Renders an animated svg which used in other components such as DPicture.
+More details: '@dariwn-studio/ui-vue/components/atoms/DLoader.vue'.
+* **DPicture**.
+Renders a picture according to Responsive Image principle.
+Supports lazy loading, aspect-ratio prop, no image fallback and loading placeholder.
+More details: '@dariwn-studio/ui-vue/components/atoms/DPicture.vue'.
 * **DSlider**.
 Renders a slider of various appearance.
 Customisable focus-visible presented.
 More details: '@dariwn-studio/ui-vue/components/atoms/DSlider.vue'.
 * **DRadio**.
 Renders a radio buttons of various appearance.